mrstrinity/EEVEE-Hair-Anisotropic-Addon/README.md

 # EEVEE Hair Anisotropy Pak!
 Addon
-Why doesn't Blender have anisotropy by default?
+Why doesn't Blender have anisotropy for EEVEE by default?
 That's alright.
 I got it.

 I finally decided to make [this](https://payhip.com/b/PsFS5) an addon.
 So now, you don't have to append these two nodes ***every time*** anymore.
 It'll always be there (As long as the addon is installed, of course.